-Not many law firms or advisers will tell you this but conveyancing in Bideford and elsewhere in Devon is an adversarial experience.
-In other words, when it comes to conveyancing there exists an abundance of room for conflict between you and others involved in the home moving process.
-For example, the vendor, estate agent and sometimes your bank.
-Appointing a law firm for your conveyancing in Bideford an important selection as your conveyancer is your adviser, and is the ONE party in the transaction whose interest is to act in your legal interests and to protect you.
+Not many law firms shout this from the rooftops but conveyancing in Bideford or throughout England and Wales is often a confrontational experience.
+In other words, when it comes to conveyancing there is an abundance of opportunity for conflict between you and others involved in the ownership transfer.
+For instance, the vendor, property agent and even potentially the mortgage company.
+Appointing a lawyer for your conveyancing in Bideford should not be taken lightly as your conveyancer is your adviser, and is the SOLE person in the transaction whose interest is to look after your best interests and to protect you.